Dr Stef Pukallus

 Stef strongly believes that students should be able to develop a capacity for analytical thought which spans both practical and theoretical outlooks.
 To that end she deploys a variety of teaching methods ranging from lectures, dynamic seminars and one-to-one discussions to designing communication strategies and political campaigns with small groups.

 She says: "My view is simple and straightforward: we should engage with students via a variety of teaching strategies and encourage and value their contribution to complex debates and intellectual discussion at all times.
 Above all I enjoy teaching and the opportunity it provides me with to interact with very smart undergraduates and postgraduates, both inside the 'classroom' and outside formal settings."

-- Pukallus S (2016) Representations of EU Citizenship since 1951.
-Palgrave Macmillan UK.
+- Pukallus S (2016) Representations of European Citizenship since 1951.
+Palgrave Macmillan.
 View this article in WRRO

 - Harrison JL & Pukallus S (2015) The European Community's Public Communication Policy 1951-1967.
 Contemporary European History, 24(2), 233-251.
 View this article in WRRO

 - Pukallus S & Harrison J (2015) Journalists die: who cares?.
 British Journalism Review, 26(1), 63-68.